French Hill (politician)

 James French Hill (born December 5, 1956) is an American businessman and politician serving as the U.S. representative for Arkansas's 2nd congressional district since 2015.
 He is a member of the Republican Party.

-Early life, education and career
+Background and early life

 Hill was born in Little Rock, Arkansas.
+His father, Jay F. Hill ran a Little Rock-based financial firm that he inherited from his father, James "Jay" Wilson Hill.
+As a teenager, French Hill worked in the family financial firm during the summer months.

+A ninth-generation Arkansan, Hill is a direct descendent of slave plantation owner Creed Taylor who was among the wealthiest 1% of Americans in 1860.
+Another of Hill's direct ancestors, John W. Gracie, was a cotton baron who inherited landholdings from Taylor and used prison labor after the emancipation of slaves.

 He graduated with a Bachelor of Arts degree in economics from Vanderbilt University.
 He attended the UCLA Anderson Graduate School of Management, where he earned a certified corporate director designation.

+Early political career

 From 1982 to 1984, Hill was an aide to Republican Senator John Tower.
 He was a staffer on the Senate Banking, Housing and Urban Affairs Committee.
 Hill was executive secretary to President George H. W. Bush’s Economic Policy Council from 1991 to 1993, and Deputy Assistant Secretary of the Treasury for Corporate Finance from 1989 to 1991.
 Hill founded and was CEO and chairman of the Board Delta Trust and Banking Corporation in Little Rock until its acquisition by Simmons Bank in 2014.